 Subject: Patient Status & Child Safety Measures I hold a Missouri Medical Marijuana Patient ID for a qualifying medical condition.
 I do not use or possess cannabis during parenting time and I am never impaired while supervising my child(ren).
 All products are stored in a locked, child-resistant container out of reach.
 I am prepared to provide documentation of my Patient ID and safe-storage setup.
 Please let me know if additional information would be helpful.
 [Your name] [Case/Division if applicable]

-Family Protections — FAQ
+Missouri Cannabis Family & Custody Protections — FAQ

 Can family court make me stop medical cannabis?